Aboda7m/Nyaa-Streamer/README.md

 **Key Features:**
 - **ListView:** Displays the list of torrent files with their names and sizes.
 - **Start Stream Button:** Initiates streaming for the selected file.
+- **Double-Click Prevention:** Implements a flag to prevent double-clicking on the 'Start Stream' button.

 **Code Behind (TorrentManagerPage.xaml.cs):**
 - **LoadTorrentFiles():** Loads the list of torrent files from the manager and updates the ListView.